mulle-sde/mulle-env/README.md

 one would expect to.
 You can see the effect for yourself with:

 ```
-mulle-env init -d /tmp/xxx
-mulle-env -d /tmp/xxx -c env
+mulle-env invoke env  # this does not read a custom environment
 ```

+### Custom environment

-The environment is modified by reading a profile file `.mulle/share/env/environment.sh`, which in turn will read othe files in `.mulle/share/env` and `.mulle/etc/env`.
-These files define new environment variables, and aliases.
-Usually you do not manually edit this files, but use mulle-env *commands* and to customize these environment files to your liking.
+When a mulle-env subshell executes, the environment is modified by reading a profile file `.mulle/share/env/environment.sh`.
+This file in turn will read other files in `.mulle/share/env` and `.mulle/etc/env`.
+With these files you define new environment variables and aliases.

+Usually you do not manually edit this files, but use mulle-env *commands* to customize these environment files.

 If you want to go manual, it's suggested you use `.mulle/etc/env/environment-global.sh` as a starting point: